 Choose one of the following Flocking QT simulations to start exploring:

-How can we tell and listen to stories in ways that help us understand the emergence, convergence, and divergence of gender and sexual experiences?
-Flocking QT Stories is an interactive digital art installation that explores how computational simulations of emergent complex behaviours, combined with individual storytelling, might provide us with new ways to deepen our understanding of gender and sexuality-based marginalization and resilience through computer modelling, public coding and art.
+The Flocking Queer & Trans Stories simulations are interactive digital art installations that explore how computational simulations of emergent complex behaviours, combined with individual storytelling, might provide us with new ways to deepen our understanding of gender and sexuality-based marginalization and resilience through computer modelling, public coding and art.

-The simulation is being researched as part of Dylan Paré PhD dissertation research.
+The simulation is being researched as part of Dylan Paré Ph.
+D. dissertation research.
 See the Research section for updates on publications and presentations related to this work.

 The simulation was initially developed during the Mind, Matter and Media Lab’s Paul D. Fleck artist residency in the Leighton Studios at the Banff Centre for Arts and Creativity.
 The simulation was designed by Dylan Paré, developed/coded by Dylan Paré and John Craig, and received advisory support from Dr. Pratim Sengupta and Dr. Marie-Claire Shanahan of the Mind, Matter and Media Lab at the University of Calgary Werklund School of Education, Canada.
 It has exhibited at the Banff Centre, TELUS Spark Science Centre, and DigiPlay at the University of Calgary Werklund School of Education.

 Rocky Mountain Outlook: ‘Boids’ demonstrate deeper meaning for LGBTQ experiences